 Nausea, vomiting, diarrhea, stomach cramps, or abdominal pain

-When you get both doses of the vaccine:
+When you get both doses and boosters of the vaccine:

 It’s still possible to get COVID-19.
 Like most vaccines, the COVID-19 vaccines are not 100% effective at preventing the disease.
 You should still take care to prevent contact with sick people and follow local advice about staying safe.